Creators of Rhythmic Entrainment Intervention™

 Specific rhythms, when administered correctly, may be used to affect the emotions, pain levels, nervous system function, and organ function.
 This technique has been used for thousands of years to treat a variety of conditions.
 Rhythm-healing has been practiced by indigenous societies in West Africa, Central America, North America, South America, and the Caribbean.
 Rhythm-healing relies on a key part of our biology: External rhythms can influence the body's own internal rhythms.

 This is technically called entrainment and is a basic part of our biological make-up.
 Entrainment is simply the synchronization of two or more rhythmic cycles and is a universal force in nature.
 All that is required are two rhythmic cycles that are similar.
-The easiest way to see entrainment is when travelling across several time zones in a day.
+The easiest way to see entrainment is when traveling across several time zones in a day.
 This causes us to be out of synch with the day/night cycle where we experience fatigue, disorientation, irritability, and sleep problems.
 These symptoms disappear after a few days because we entrain to our new day/night cycle.
 There are many techniques available that employ entrainment as a means of altering our internal rhythms, from cranial-sacral therapy to "sound wave" and vibrational technologies.
 In fact, much of the "healing music" available today uses external rhythms to attempt to slow the heartbeat of the listener.

 Like Rhythm-healing, Shamanic drumming is an ancient, almost universally used technique.
 This technique is part of the larger shamanic healing tradition.
 Shamanism is considered the world's oldest organized healing system - estimated to be between 20,000 and 30,000 years old - and can be found in nearly every pocket of the earth.
 In his book, The Way of the Shaman, Michael Harner writes that shamanic techniques are "strikingly similar the world over, even for peoples whose cultures are quite different in other respects, and who have been separated by oceans and continents for tens of thousands of years."
 The core aspect of shamanic drumming is the use of a repetitive rhythm to affect the listener's state of consciousness.